A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Additional Experimental Results

 \subsection{Experimental Results}

-Comprehensive experimental results below demonstrate that RFFL is the \emph{only} framework which performs consistently well over all the investigated situations, though may not perform the best in all of them.
-In practice, it is impossible to have prior knowledge of the type of adversaries, so we believe that a reasonable solution is a framework that is robust in the general sense and \textit{not} only specific to a particular class of adversaries as investigated by the prior works.
+Comprehensive experimental results below demonstrate that RFFL is the \emph{only} framework that performs consistently well over all the investigated situations, though may not perform the best in all of them.

-\textbf{5-participant Case for MNIST and CIFAR-10}.
-We include the fairness and accuracy results for the 5-participant case for MNIST and CIFAR-10 under the three data splits in Table~\ref{tbl:mnist_cifar10_p5_fairness} and Table~\ref{tbl:mnist_cifar10_p5_accuracy}, respectively.
+\textbf{5-participant Case for MNIST and CIFAR-10.} We include the fairness and accuracy results for the 5-participant case for MNIST and CIFAR-10 under the three data splits in Tables~\ref{tbl:mnist_cifar10_p5_accuracy} and~\ref{tbl:mnist_cifar10_p5_fairness}, respectively.

-\textbf{Free-riders}.
-For better illustration and coherence, we include here the experimental results together with the participants' reputation curves.
-Table~\ref{tbl:untargeted_freerider_uniform} demonstrates the performance results for 20\% free-riders in the 10-participant case for MNIST over `uniform' split.
+\textbf{Free-riders.} For better illustration and coherence, we include here the experimental results together with the participants' reputation curves.
+Table~\ref{tbl:untargeted_freerider_uniform} demonstrates the performance results for 20\% free-riders in the 10-participant case for MNIST over UNI.
 Figure~\ref{fig:mnist_fr_reputations} demonstrates the reputations of the participants.
 It can be clearly observed that free-riders are isolated from the federated system at the early stages of collaboration (within 5 rounds).

-\textbf{Adversarial Experiments with the `powerlaw' Split}.
-We conduct experiments with adversaries under two data splits, the `uniform' split and the `powerlaw' split.
-We have included the experimental results with respect to the `uniform' split in the main paper and supplement here the experimental results with respect to the `powerlaw' split.
+\textbf{Adversarial Experiments with the POW.} We conduct experiments with adversaries under two data splits, the UNI and the POW.
+We have included the experimental results with respect to the UNI in the main paper and supplement here the experimental results with respect to the POW.
 Table~\ref{tbl:targeted_poisoning_powerlaw}, Table~\ref{tbl:untargeted_sign_powerlaw}, Table~\ref{tbl:untargeted_rescaling_powerlaw}, Table~\ref{tbl:untargeted_inverting_powerlaw} and Table~\ref{tbl:untargeted_freerider_powerlaw} show the respective results for the targeted poisoning adversaries, three untargeted poisoning adversaries and free-riders.